adaugherty2018/state_gov/README.md

 Missing:

 2010:
-- Alaska
+- Alaska - Data available via pdf text in unstructured way. need time.
 - Kansas - Data not available at county level
-- Rhode Island - Data available by precinct/city only
-- Vermont - Data available by precinct/city only

 2014:
-- Alaska
 - Kansas - Data not available at county level
-- Rhode Island - Data available by precinct/city only
-- Vermont - Data available by precinct/city only

 2018:
-- Alaska - Electoral districts are confusing
 - Maine results exclude Uniformed and Overseas Voters, which are not categorized by county